Aluminium Vs UPVC Windows

 Aluminium Windows vs UPVC Windows : Prices

-UPVC windows are the most affordable type, which makes them a popular choice for many homeowners.
+UPVC windows have the most affordable prices, making them a popular choice for many homeowners.

 Fixed, double-glazed UPVC windows can cost anywhere between £143 – £299 per window, depending on its dimensions.